The Campaign has a simple, clear-cut and universally-accessible starting point for its definition of Real Bread: no additives.

-As ascorbic acid (E300) is one commonly-used artificial additive that some bakers might ‘overlook’ when it is already in the flour they use (always read the label!), or excuse ‘because it’s only vitamin C’, we believe it deserves a closer look.
+As ascorbic acid (E300) is one commonly-used additive that some producers might ‘overlook’ when it is already in the flour they use (always read the label!), or excuse ‘because it’s only vitamin C’, we believe it deserves a closer look.

 Ultimately, it is up to each of us to decide what we want to put into the food we make and the food we put into our (and in some cases our children’s) mouths.